8 min readUpdated June 2026

 Why Izu Peninsula, Shizuoka Prefecture (90 minutes to 2.5 hours from Tokyo by Odoriko limited express, depending on destination town) for ryokans

 Choosing a ryokan in Izu means first choosing a region, as the peninsula is geographically and culturally divided into four distinct onsen zones.
 The east coast, home to Atami and Ito, is the closest to Tokyo (as little as 50 minutes) and offers a lively, family-friendly atmosphere with expansive ocean views.
 In the mountainous center lies Shuzenji, a town of refined literary heritage where Nobel laureate Yasunari Kawabata penned “The Izu Dancer.”
 This is Izu's historic heart.
 The west coast, particularly around Dogashima, is famed for its dramatic sunsets over Suruga Bay, which frame Mt.
 Fuji in the distance—a bucket-list view for many.
-Finally, the southern tip around Shimoda boasts sandy beaches and a unique history tied to Commodore Perry's arrival in Japan.
+Finally, the southern tip around Shimoda has sandy beaches and a unique history tied to Commodore Perry's arrival in Japan.
 Travel time from Tokyo varies significantly, from under an hour for Atami to 2.5 hours for Shimoda.
 Understanding these zones is key; your choice of region will define your experience of The Izu Peninsula coastline as much as your choice of inn.

 1. Asaba